tsahi/data-access-application-block/BVT/Data.BVT/Readme.md

    User Id: SYSTEM<br/>
    Password: oracle

    These values will need to be modified if the Oracle installation differs.
-Run this command on your Oracle database instance:
+Run this command on your Oracle XE database instance:

     `ALTER USER SYSTEM IDENTIFIED BY oracle;`

-D. Install Oracle and then run the SQL scripts located in DatabaseSetupScripts\OracleDBScripts, using the credentials above:
+D. Install Oracle XE and then run the SQL scripts located in DatabaseSetupScripts\OracleDBScripts, using the credentials above:
     1. 1.Table\alldb.sql
     2. 2.Packages\ENTLIBTEST.pks
     3. 2.Packages\ENTLIBTEST.pkb